robertvorthman/smart-plug-power-monitor/README.md

 ##Custom Events

 If you do not want to use IFTTT, you can omit the Maker key completely.
-Just use the callbacks to respond to usage data and events.
+Just use the callbacks to respond to polling data and appliance events.

-The pollingCallback is called every poll interval with the following data:
+The pollingCallback is called every poll interval and receives an object with the following power usage data:

 ```json
 {